dibbydon/crawler/Readme.md

-import/clone project from github in eclipse refresh gradle project run in eclipse as an application.

-or
+To Run Application:

-on command window navigate to project-dir/build/libs run java -jar micrawler.jar
+import/clone project from github https://github.com/dibbydon/crawler.git into eclips on command window: navigate to crawler directory run gradle build //build the project run gradle run // to run the project or to run compiled application: on command window navigate to crawler/build/libs run java -jar micrawler.jar